 Although specialty ice has been a trend sweeping the craft cocktail bar scene for many years, Smythe said it’s finally making its way into wedding bartending.
 “We are seeing stamped cubes for a branded effect, which really takes it up a notch.
 Large format cubes keep cocktails colder longer, they look pretty and really level up a cocktail.”

-“We will see more fresh (edible) flowers and green herbs as wedding cocktail garnish in 2019,” says Smythe.
+“We will see more fresh (edible) flowers and green herbs as wedding cocktail garnish in 2020,” Smythe said.
 In addition to adding flavor and affordably turning cocktails into beautiful works of art, it’s a great way to express your natural side and add a personal touch to each drink.

 Alcohol isn’t for everyone, but that doesn’t mean guests who choose not to imbibe should miss out on the fun.
-“We’re seeing more and more ‘conscious cocktails,’ where a signature wedding cocktail is served alongside its non-boozy counterpart,” says Smythe.
+“We’re seeing more and more ‘conscious cocktails,’ where a signature wedding cocktail is served alongside its non-boozy counterpart,” Smythe said.
 “Mocktails are a great way for pregnant women, sober people, designated drivers, or those who simply choose not to drink alcohol to feel like a part of the celebration while still feeling supported in their choices.
 It’s a beautiful win-win!”
-Remove the stigma even further with an easy rebrand, swapping the word ‘mocktail’ for ‘refreshers,’ ‘zero-proof,’ or ‘ sans spirits.’
-“Every other Monday on our Instagram page, we post about not drinking alcohol,” Smythe adds.
-“This is our attempt to balance out the business that we are in of serving alcohol to folks regularly, and to foster within our company's culture a deeper responsibility around what we do.”